TTJakob/RoomRecognition/README.md

 ## Transfer learning

 Transfer learning is used to build highly accurate computer vision models for your custom purposes, even when you have relatively little data.
-Transfer learning uses a pre-trained network and only train a custom classifier that reduces development and training time and provides good results.
+Transfer learning uses a pre-trained network and only trains a custom classifier that reduces development and training time and provides good results.

 ![Transfer Learning](https://tensorflow.rstudio.com/blog/images/keras-pretrained-convnet/swapping_fc_classifier.png)